 - They only accept direct transfers: Scammers don’t want you to pay with PayPal or a credit card.
 These methods of payment can be reversed after it’s determined you’ve been scammed.
 Instead, they’ll insist you pay with Western Union, MoneyGram, and similar non-refundable money transfers.

 - Their address is blacklisted: Scammers will repeatedly use the same address.
-A quick Google search of the address they provide can reveal if it’s been used in the past for scamming customers.
+A quick Google search of the address they provide can reveal if it’s previously used for scamming customers.

 - They offer phony insurance policies: If someone is trying to sell you insurance on behalf of these shippers – run away!
 They don’t provide insurance policies as part of their services.